Getting Started with HzWeb

 info > HzWeb can be clicked to reveal the contents of the workspace folder.

 Our next task is to select in-c.hz by clicking on it in the workspace view.
 This causes the file contents to be displayed in the Code Editor.
 Below you can see what that looks like.
-For now we're not concerned about the contents of the file but rather he context menu that is available there.
+For now we're not concerned about the contents of the file but rather the context menu that is available there.

 By right-clicking your mouse in this area you should see this menu: